testomatio/docs/docs/getting-started/running-automated-tests.md

 ### Reporting Parallel Tests

-When you enable reporing for tests running  in parallel, you might end with multiple reports per each executed process.
+When you enable reporing for tests running  n parallel, you might end with multiple reports per each executed process.
 There are few options to deal with this case, which you can use depending on your setup.

-**Option 1: Use start-test-run**
+**Strategy 1: Use start-test-run**

 Run tests via `npx start-test-run` command: